 The people here tend to take care of their own business in a way that might be too much sometimes.
-It is good when you walk around dressed up like a crazy person, and nobody cares what you are wearing.
+It is good to walk around dressed up like a crazy person, and nobody cares what you are wearing.
 But it is not good when something happens to you, and nobody helps you out.
 Need an example?
 So, a few months ago, Marcela was walking in Kreuzberg with two other friends when a crazy looking guy came around and punched her in the face.
-There were people around here, and nobody seemed to think that that was strange.
+There were people around here, and nobody seemed to think that was strange.

 It is Sunday, and you want to buy something at a supermarket.
 Maybe, buy milk.
 We have to say that you are up for an experience since everything is closed on Sundays.
 Everything?
 Yes, everything except, maybe, five supermarkets in Berlin.
 Why?
 Sunday is a day to rest.

 For many people, the weekend starts after lunch on a Friday afternoon.
 The work for the week has been done, and it is time to enjoy life.
-But, don’t think they are just skipping work.
+But don’t think they are just skipping work.
 No, Germans are the most productive people we have ever worked with.
 So much it seems crazy sometimes.

-Germans seem to have no problem in staring people right into their soul.
+Germans seem to have no problem in staring people right into their souls.
 And they do this in a way that is not rude, just weird.
 And their look is piercing and inquisitive in a way that makes you wonder if you have something wrong with what you are wearing.
-After a while, you learn to stare back and create this weird staring games on the S-Bahn.
+After a while, you learn to stare back and create these weird staring games on the S-Bahn.

 Do you have a bottle opener on your keychain?
-Thrown it away!
+Throw it away!
 In Berlin, you open a bottle with anything.
 A lighter, a key, banana, the couch… Sometimes, they even use another bottle to open a bottle.
 You will learn how to do it.

 They take their online privacy seriously.
 Most of the people we know here use fake names on Facebook, and we are aware of a few of them that even refuse to join the service.

 Mark Twain wasn’t lying about the German language when he said: “I don’t believe there is anything in the whole earth that you can’t learn in Berlin except the German language.”
-We sure learned a lot during this a 1000 days here in Berlin.
+We sure learned a lot during these 1000 days here in Berlin.
 But we still need to learn German.